"Adopt the pace of nature: her secret is patience" Ralph Waldo Emerson

 Crescent Lodge is perched high, with far stretching views across Crescent Bay to Cape Raoul, with guest rooms spilling into the gully.
 Settle in with a warm shower as your guides-come-chefs prepare a three-course feast of local fare.
 Post dinner, take your Tassie pinot to a quiet deck for your own private sunset.

-Wake to the silence of Crescent Lodge, peppered with the crackling of a cooked breakfast.
+Wake to the silence of Crescent Lodge and wander down to the stunning dining room for a hearty breakfast to start the day.
 From here, head due south with views across Safety Cove and Maingon Bay to Bruny Island.
 Climbing Arthurs Peak, 300 metres above sea level, is worth the oceanic vista.
 In these parts, White Bellied Sea Eagles soar in the thermal currents, so be sure to look skyward.
 Lunch isn’t far away, an easy downhill descent to south-facing cliffs where pelagic seabirds are plenty - albatross, petrels and gannets.
 Here, there’s nothing between you and Antarctica.

-Following lunch, skirt the edge of Tornado Ridge before heading south toward Munro Lodge, your base for the next two nights.
-Your pace might quicken in the knowledge there is a massage, facial or relaxation bath on offer at Munro.
+Following lunch, skirt the edge of Tornado Ridge before heading south toward Cape Pillar Lodge, your base for the next two nights.
+Your pace might quicken in the knowledge there is a massage, facial or relaxation bath on offer at Cape Pillar Lodge.

 This is the most adventurous day of your journey.
 Today you’ll walk through silver gum forest (Eucalyptus Tenuiramis), a species endemic to the area, out to the highest sea cliffs in the Southern Hemisphere.
 There’s little wonder Cape Pillar has been afforded other names – Hurricane Heath and Desolation Gully.
 A side trip to The Blade is a must, with staggering views across to Tasman Island.

 Lunch is served at Chasm Lookout – with Tasman Island’s weathered lighthouse in sight.
-It’s then a direct return journey home to Munro where the relaxation pavilion, three-course goodness and ocean views await.
+It’s then a direct return journey home to Cape Pillar Lodge where the relaxation pavilion, three-course goodness and ocean views await.
 By now, walking strangers might just have become firm friends.
 Unlace the boots, read a book with sea breeze in your toes.

-Those with a penchant for pampering can forego today’s walk and spend the day at Munro Lodge.
+Those with a penchant for pampering can forego today’s walk and spend the day at Cape Pillar Lodge.
 Enjoy one of our relaxing treatments ranging from 30 to 60 minutes and immerse yourself in the enchanting surrounds.